10 Minute Project Health Check

 Project and operational risks have been assessed and planned for

-The benefits of making the change is larger than the cost of producing and using the project deliverables
+There is a business case, i.e. the benefits of making the change is larger than the cost of producing and using the project deliverables

 A project manager with the right knowledge and skill set has been freed up for the project and given sufficient authority